Bridging Bayesian, frequentist and fiducial (BFF) inferences using confidence distribution: BFF Union: Randomness matching and parameter duality

 in probability, or an {\it approximate} matching (often reliant upon $n \to \infty$) such that

-in probability, for any Borel set, $C$, within the respective probability space.
-Here, the probability statement $\mathbb{P}_A(\cdot|data)$ is defined according to the artificial randomness governed by the Monte-Carlo simulation procedure, conditioned upon an observed data set, and $\mathbb{P}(\cdot)$ is defined according to the the usual empirical randomness as determined by the sampling procedure under the assumed model.
+in probability, for any Borel set, $C$, in the Borel $\sigma$-field on ${\bf R}^p$.
+Here, the probability statement $\mathbb{P}_A(\cdot|data)$ is defined according to the artificial randomness governed by the Monte-Carlo simulation procedure, conditioned upon an observed data set, and $\mathbb{P}(\cdot)$ is defined according to the usual empirical randomness as determined by the sampling procedure under the assumed model.
 The uncertainty described by $\mathbb{P}(\cdot)$ is typically the target of interest for frequentist inference.
-As we will see next, most literature exploring such matching conditions rely on asymptotic arguments; however, our consideration includes the exact argument of (\ref{eq:Prob-exact}) as well.
+As we will see next, most literature exploring such matching conditions rely on asymptotic arguments; however, our consideration includes the exact matching of (\ref{eq:Prob-exact}) as well.